-Palace Insiders Allege Meghan Markle Was Behind Archie’s Birth Certificate Change Despite Her Public Rebuke
+Palace Insiders Allege Meghan Markle Was Behind Archie's Birth Certificate Change Despite Her Public Rebuke

-At least two royal insiders have contacted the media to hit back at the recent claims made by Meghan Markle about the changes surrounding her son Archie’s birth certificate.
-As was recently covered by The Inquisitr, royal fans noticed that shortly after Archie was born, the Sussexes amended his birth certificate so that Meghan’s name was changed from “Rachel Meghan, Her Royal Highness The Duchess of Sussex” to “Her Royal Highness The Duchess of Sussex.”
-After the changes made headlines over the weekend, Meghan released a statement that claimed that the palace had “dictated” the alteration and suggested that it had not been her choice.
+At least two royal insiders have contacted the media to hit back at the recent claims made by Meghan Markle about the changes surrounding her son Archie's birth certificate.
+As recently covered by The Inquisitr, fans noticed that shortly after Archie was born, the Sussexes amended his birth certificate so that Meghan's name was changed from "Rachel Meghan, Her Royal Highness The Duchess of Sussex" to "Her Royal Highness The Duchess of Sussex."
+After the changes made headlines over the weekend, Meghan released a statement that claimed that the palace had "dictated" the alteration and suggested that it had not been her choice.

-However, The Mirror is now reporting that two inside sources at the palace are alleging the opposite.
-One insider said that Meghan was behind the name change after all and that her strong-worded statement had caused “bewilderment” among the royals.
+However, the Daily Mirror reported Monday that two inside sources at the palace are alleging the opposite.
+One insider said that Meghan was behind the name change after all and that her strong-worded statement had caused "bewilderment" among the royals.

 The source said that the former Suits actress decided to make the changes "to fall in line with amendments she'd already made to her passport."